HTTP-APIs/http-apis.github.io/pages/Hydra-python-agent.md

 ### GET

 The Code shown below is used to make a `GET` request to Hydrus server/ cached Redis.
 Actually, the graph is loaded in parts.
 When we query all the endpoints or class/collection endpoints they are generally loaded directly from Redis cached memory at the time request is made with the help of resource URL.
 But when we query members or member's property they are first fetched from server to Redis memory and then exact same process is followed.
 In order to query data from redis memory OpenCypher is used.
-In case you want to know more about `querying`, Below you will find a full section dedicated to it.
-Hope it will clear your doubts, in case you have any.
+In case someone want's to know more about `querying`, below a full section dedicated to it is given.
+Hope it will clear all doubts, in case there are any.

 ```python
 def get(self, url: str = None, resource_type: str = None,